 Fuse beads, Perler beads, fun-beads-to-stick-in-your-nose/ears beads – call them what you want, I am THRILLED to have bought BUCKET LOADS of these little plastic cylinder-shaped beads.
 I spent countless hours in the 80s making coasters for my parents, grandparents and other unsuspecting relatives.
 Little did I know that history would repeat itself and I now find myself doing the same thing 30 years later – this time the plates have shapes beyond circles and squares, the colors are more vibrant – some even with glitter and they have the preschool friendly larger size called Biggies.
-(This article contains affiliate links.
-You can buy directly from my links and at the same time help keep my blog running).

 Some things remain the same though: there are so many benefits to playing with Perler beads that they are worth every minute spent picking up random stray beads from the floor.
 This past weekend I pulled out our three buckets of beads (two with regular sized beads and one with Biggie beads.)